homerjed/sbgm/paper/paper.md

       e.g. LDMs, ...
 -->

 Diffusion-based generative models [@diffusion; @ddpm] are a method for density estimation and sampling from high-dimensional distributions.
 A sub-class of these models, score-based diffusion generatives models (SBGMs, [@sde]), permit exact-likelihood estimation via a change-of-variables associated with the forward diffusion process [@sde_ml].
-Diffusion models allow fitting generative models to high-dimensional data in a more efficient way than normalising flows since only one neural network model parameterises the diffusion process as opposed to a stack of networks in typical normalising flow architectures.
+Diffusion models allow fitting generative models to high-dimensional data in a more efficient way than normalising flows since only one neural network model parameterises the diffusion process as opposed to a sequence of neural networks in typical normalising flow architectures.
+Whilst existing diffusion models [@ddpm, @vdms] allow for sampling, they are limited to innaccurate variational inference approaches for density estimation which limits their use for Bayesian inference.
+This code provides density estimation with diffusion models using GPU enabled ODE solvers in `jax` [@jax] and `diffrax` [@diffrax].

 <!-- problems in cosmology, need for SBI -->

 The software we present, `sbgm`, is designed to be used by researchers in machine learning and the natural sciences for fitting diffusion models with a suite of custom architectures for their tasks.
 These models can be fit easily with multi-accelerator training and inference within the code.
-Typical use cases for these kinds of generative models are emulator approaches [@emulating], simulation-based inference (likelihood-free inference, [@sbi]), field-level inference [@field_level_inference] and general inverse problems [@inverse_problem_medical; @Feng2023; @Feng2024] (e.g. image inpainting [@sde] and denoising [@ambientdiffusion; @blinddiffusion]).
+Typical use cases for these kinds of generative models are emulator approaches [@emulating], simulation-based inference (likelihood-free inference, [@sbi]), field-level inference [@field_level_inference] and general inverse problems [@inverse_problem_medical; @Remy; @Feng2023; @Feng2024] (e.g. image inpainting [@sde] and denoising [@ambientdiffusion; @blinddiffusion]).
 This code allows for seemless integration of diffusion models to these applications by providing data-generating models with easy conditioning of the data on parameters, classifying variables or other data such as images.
-Furthermore, the implementation in `equinox` [@equinox] guarantees safe integration of `sbgm` with any other sampling libraries or `jax` [@jax] based codes.
+Furthermore, the implementation in `equinox` [@equinox] guarantees safe integration of `sbgm` with any other sampling libraries (e.g. BlackJAX @blackjax) or `jax` [@jax] based codes.

 <!-- Other domains... audio etc -->

 ![A diagram showing how to map data to a noise distribution (the prior) with an SDE, and reverse this SDE for generative modeling.
 One can also reverse the associated probability flow ODE, which yields a deterministic process that samples from the same distribution as the SDE.
 Both the reverse-time SDE and probability flow ODE can be obtained by estimating the score.\label{fig:sde_ode}](sde_ode.png)

-# Mathematics
+# Diffusion

 <!-- What is diffusion -->
-Diffusion models model the reverse of a forward diffusion process on samples of data $\boldsymbol{x}$ by adding a sequence of noisy perturbations [@diffusion].
+Diffusion in the context of generative modelling describes the process of adding small amounts of noise sequentially to samples of data $\boldsymbol{x}$ [@diffusion].
+A generative model for the data arises from training a neural network to reverse this process by subtracting the noise added to the data.

 <!-- What is a diffusion model -->
 Score-based diffusion models model the forward diffusion process with Stochastic Differential Equations (SDEs, [@sde]) of the form